Matt Vierling Player Props: Tigers vs. Rays

-After going 2-for-3 with two doubles in his most recent game, Matt Vierling and the Detroit Tigers take on the Tampa Bay Rays (who will hand the ball to Zack Littell) at 6:40 PM ET on Friday.
+On Saturday, Matt Vierling (.297 batting average in his past 10 games, with three doubles and two walks) and the Detroit Tigers face the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
+First pitch is at 1:10 PM ET.

-He racked up two extra-base hits in his last appearance (2-for-3 with two doubles) against the Pirates.
+He had a one-hit showing in his last game (1-for-4) against the Rays.

 Matt Vierling Game Info & Props vs. the Rays